Kinuseka/KSockets/README.md

-# SimpleSocket
+# KSockets
 Make sockets super simple!

-## SimpleSocket
+## KSockets
-Simple socket is a super simple socket integration on python.
+KSockets is a super simple socket integration on python.
 It ensures reliable TCP communication without having to do many specific setups.

 ## Installation
 As it had not been published yet to PYPi installation is not possible